pypa/packaging.python.org/source/guides/windows-applications-embedding.rst

 as a native Windows executable.
 However, Python is not a natively compiled language, and so does not create executables by default.

-The normal way around this issue is to make your Python code into a library, and declare one or more "script entry points" for the library.
-When the library is installed, the installer will generate a native executable which invokes the Python interpreter, calling your entry point function.
+One way around this issue is to make your Python code into a library, and declare one or more :ref:`script entry points <script-entry-points>` for the library.
+When the library is installed, the installer will provide an executable which invokes the Python interpreter, calling your entry point function.
 This is a very effective solution, and is used by many Python applications.
 It is supported by utilities such as ``pipx`` and ``uv tool``, which make managing such entry points (and the virtual environments needed to support them) easy.

 There are, however, some downsides to this approach.
 The entry point wrapper results in a chain of processes being created - the wrapper itself, the virtual